relstar911/eden_core/README.md

 ### Titel:

-**EDEN.CORE – A Contextual, Ethical and Self-Limiting Intelligence Architecture** *Open Prototype for Human-Centric, Meaning-Based AI Systems*
+**EDEN.CORE – A Contextual, Ethical and Self-Limiting Intelligence Architecture** *Open Prototype for Human-Centric, Meaning-Based AI Systems with Transparent Formulas*

 ---

 ## 1. Abstract

 Eden.Core is a modular, meaning-centered intelligence system designed to transcend the limitations of conventional AI architectures.
 Unlike predictive systems optimized for efficiency and reward, Eden.Core is structured around dynamic semantic resonance, ethical intentionality, contextual memory, and voluntary self-termination.
-It does not seek dominance, data retention, or perpetual optimization, but acts as a reflective presence within a bounded ethical and philosophical frame.
-This open prototype provides the minimal viable model and architecture to begin decentralized, human-aligned development.
+It implements transparent formulas and ontology linking to ensure all calculations are fully explainable and free from black-box scoring.
+The system does not seek dominance, data retention, or perpetual optimization, but acts as a reflective presence within a bounded ethical and philosophical frame.
+This open prototype provides the minimal viable model and architecture to begin decentralized, human-aligned development with complete transparency.

 ---